bluehat/lifemaker/README.md

 * Helping automate as much of the coordination as possible, since human coordinators will be limited and introduce latency
 * Any sort of design or aesthetic sensibilities whatsoever

+### Medical
+We need medical professionals [to help us vet technology which is not yet in use.](equipment/unvetted.md)

 ### Coding
 * Relative pathing is just straight-up broken.
 Fix is supposedly at https://ilovesymposia.com/2015/01/04/some-things-i-learned-while-building-a-site-on-github-pages/